Samuel Elbert: Battle of Brier Creek

-Savannah was captured by the British, and General Howe later faced a court martial for abandoning not only Savannah, but giving up all of Georgia.
+General Howe later faced a court-martial for abandoning not only Savannah but giving up all of Georgia.
 The defense of Georgia continued with the troops that had not fled to the Carolinas.
-Among those was Samuel Elbert who, with his remaining troops, briefly occupied Augusta, then deployed to the Brier Creek area where they continually harassed Colonel Campbell’s army as it marched toward Augusta.
+Among those was Samuel Elbert who, with his remaining troops, briefly occupied Augusta, then deployed to the Brier Creek area, where they continually harassed Campbell’s army as it marched toward Augusta.
 The weather was cold and conditions harsh.
-On January 29, 1779, Elbert wrote in a letter to General Lincoln, commander of the Southern army:
+On January 29, 1779, Elbert wrote in a letter to General Benjamin Lincoln, commander of the Southern army:

 The articles of provisions we shall have plenty, of artillery we have none, small arms very ordinary in general and scarce, many men have come to camp without any, which we have not to give them.
 Entrenching tools and camp utensils are not to be had here.

-In late February, Elbert was joined by General John Ashe and about 1800 additional troops.
+In late February, Elbert was joined by General John Ashe and about 1,800 additional troops.
 Ashe deployed most of his troops on high ground near Brier Creek.
 It was here that Elbert nearly lost his life.

 Although Elbert was a brigadier general in the Georgia Militia, he was still a colonel in the Continental Army at this time and was in command of one of three divisions under General Ashe.
 On March 3, 1779, the British launched a surprise attack and quickly routed Ashe’s main army.
 Ashe disappeared into the woods, ostensibly to rally his scattered troops.
 The remaining left wing, under General Elbert, was driven back against Brier Creek.
-With Brier creek behind him and surrounded on all other sides by the enemy, Elbert and Lieutenant Colonel John McIntosh together with 60 Continentals and 150 Georgia militiamen, made a heroic effort to turn the fortune of battle without any help from the other two divisions.
+With Brier Creek behind him and surrounded on all other sides by the enemy, Elbert and Lieutenant Colonel John McIntosh together with 60 Continentals and 150 Georgia militiamen made a heroic effort to turn the fortune of battle without any help from the other two divisions.
 In the words of the Georgia Historical Commission, Elbert’s small regiment "made one of the most gallant stands against overwhelming odds of the Revolutionary War."
 The British were forced to bring up their reserves and, with all hope of escape or victory gone, Elbert surrendered the remnants of his command.
 More than half of the 150 men killed were Elbert's men.
 Elbert himself was about to be bayoneted when he was recognized as a Mason by a British officer who ordered his life spared.